openebs/openebs/ROADMAP.md

 ## OpenEBS Lean Roadmap

-OpenEBS follows lean project management approach by splitting the development items into current, near term and future categories.
-We use GitHub [Projects](https://github.com/orgs/openebs/projects) and [Milestones](https://github.com/openebs/openebs/milestones) for tracking the feature developement.
-This document is reviewed and updated based in the [monthly community call](https://github.com/openebs/openebs/tree/master/community#regular-monthly-product-meetings).
+OpenEBS follows a lean project management approach by splitting the development items into current, near term and future categories.
+We use GitHub [Projects](https://github.com/orgs/openebs/projects) and [Milestones](https://github.com/openebs/openebs/milestones) for tracking the feature development.
+This document is reviewed and updated based on the [monthly community call](https://github.com/openebs/openebs/tree/master/community#regular-monthly-product-meetings).

 ## Current